Utah Deaf History and Culture

 Organization is Established

-Over time, the NAD has made significant strides toward inclusivity and equality, now including Deaf people of color on its board of directors.
+Over time, the NAD has made important advancements toward inclusivity and equality, now including Deaf people of color on its board of directors.
 This progress highlights the NAD's commitment to a more inclusive future and inspires ongoing advocacy for equality in society.
+This ongoing advocacy emphasizes the importance of intersectionality within social justice movements, ensuring that the voices of all marginalized groups are heard and represented.
+As the NAD moves forward, it remains dedicated to fostering unity and understanding among diverse communities, paving the way for a more equitable society for everyone.

 Picture